-There’s no better time to do it than in May - which is National Building Safety Month.
+There’s no better time to do it than in May - National Building Safety Month.
 Allow us to explain what this means and how you can observe this “holiday.”

 How You Can Observe Building Safety Month

-Sure, Building Safety Month might not be as enthralling of a holiday as, say, Christmas or Easter.
-However, it’s still an important event to observe.
-Here are some tips to help you do it the right way.
+Sure, Building Safety Month might not be as enthralling of a holiday as, say, Christmas or Easter, but being aware of safety concerns on job sites and in your home can save you time and money in the long run.
+Here are some tips to help you make the most of it.